teaforthecat/bones-editable/README.md

 # bones-editable
 _This project is in review state.
 Please check it out and leave comments._

-A Clojure library that is part of the bones project.
+A ClojureScript library that is part of the [bones](https://github.com/teaforthecat/bones) project.
 It helps to keep reagent form components concise when using re-frame.

 ## About